 The NAR establishes policies and oversees several hundred multiple listing services (MLSs) around the U.S. (There are some MLSs independent of the NAR, such as the MLSPIN.)

 The NAR develops policies for the MLSs they oversee.
 When internet usage surged in the late 1990s, the NAR revised existing regulations and developed new ones so that some of the realtors’ data could be viewed on internet data exchanges (IDX), primarily through brokers’ and agents’ websites.
 The regulations also made it possible for data to be viewed on virtual office websites (VOWs).
 Both realtors and potential buyers are able to access the information; however, with VOWs, potential buyers must register.

 The policies that the NAR established allowed participating realtors and agencies to remove or block access to some data.
 In response to this, the Department of Justice (DOJ) filed an antitrust lawsuit in 2005, stating that its MLS rules limited data sharing and were thus part of a conspiracy to prevent certain brokers and realtors from operating at the same level as others.

 The NAR responded to the antitrust lawsuit by proposing the establishment of a singular internet listing display system that would prevent participants from excluding individual brokers from viewing information and instead make it necessary for the information withheld to be blocked for all system users.

 At the end of the day, the NAR seeks to promote the success and efficacy of individual realtors and agencies.
 The association’s ultimate goal is to provide all real estate clients with the fairest and most efficient services.

 We hope you enjoyed reading CFI’s explanation of the National Association of Realtors.
-CFI is the official provider of the global Certified Banking & Credit Analyst (CBCA)™ certification program, designed to help anyone become a world-class financial analyst.
+CFI is the official provider of the global Commercial Banking & Credit Analyst (CBCA)™ certification program, designed to help anyone become a world-class financial analyst.